 This programme is normally completed on a full-time basis over three years.
-It can also be undertaken on a part-time basis after consultation with the Head of School, but the degree must be completed within a timeframe of eight years unless special permission is granted by the National Academic Committee.
+It can also be undertaken on a part-time basis after consultation with the Head of School, but the degree must be completed within a timeframe of eight years unless special permission is granted.
 In the event of extended absence from the programme, returning students may be required to undertake a supplementary course of study to ensure currency of practice.